sndirsch/sndirsch.github.io/_posts/2025-07-16-nvidia-drivers.markdown

 zypper addrepo https://download.nvidia.com/suse/sle16/  nvidia
 {% endhighlight %}

-With the following command the appropriate driver (proprietary or open kernel driver) will be installed depending on the GPU on your system.
-In addition the CUDA and Desktop drivers are installed according to the software packages which are currently installed (Desktop driver trigger: libglvnd package).
+With the following command the appropriate driver (`Proprietary` or `Open` Kernel driver) will be installed depending on the GPU on your system.
+In addition the `CUDA` and `Desktop` drivers are installed according to the software packages which are currently installed (`Desktop` driver trigger: `libglvnd` package).

 {% highlight shell %}
 zypper inr